Table of Contents

-A lot of people can relate to overeating (because it happens to the best of us too!) but food addiction is a different story.
-If you feel that your binging episodes has turned into more than just a bad habit that you can change, seek professional help.
+A lot of people can relate to overeating (because it happens to the best of us, too!), but food addiction is a different story.
+If you feel that your binging episodes have turned into more than just a bad habit that you can change, seek professional help.